GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/solutions.md

 After creating the workspace you can then click on `START EXECUTION` and pick Tag *staging*.
 Don't forget to include the dependencies.

+> [!NOTE]
-> **Note** Although this is probably not required anymore, in case you get package not found errors, you'll need to navigate to the `workflow_settings.yaml` and click on `INSTALL PACKAGES` button to install the required packages so that the compilation works.
+> Although this is probably not required anymore, in case you get package not found errors, you'll need to navigate to the `workflow_settings.yaml` and click on `INSTALL PACKAGES` button to install the required packages so that the compilation works.

 ## Challenge 4: Dimensional modeling